indeedeng/Mariner/README.md

 Follow the instructions in examples/runFasterCode.ts or examples/runOldCode.ts to configure the input and output files.
 NOTE: An example input file is included, in the examples directory.

+Run `nvm use` to use the appropiate version of Node specified in the .nvmrc file.

 Run `npm run build` to compile the code to Javascript.

 Run `node dist/examples/runFasterCode.js` (to use GraphQL) or `node dist/examples/runOldCode.ts` (to use REST calls), to run the example program.
 It requires internet access, since it calls the GitHub API.
 It will take a couple minutes to complete.
 Some of the output includes the word "ERROR", so don't panic.